ttdoucet/ttdoucet.github.io/euler/index.md

 ---
 ## Leonhard Euler

-I have started translation of Leonhard Euler's magnificient
+I have started translation of Leonhard Euler's magnificent
 <em>Introduction to Analysis of the Infinite</em> from the original
 Latin.